Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: Evolution of Channel Twin

 \section{Evolution of Channel Twin}

 This section attempts to integrate the conventional channel research and emerging DTC into a unified framework.
-For this target, we define five levels of channel twins from multi-dimensional perspectives, including methodology, capabilities, enabling technologies, and roles in wireless networks, as summarized in Table \ref{comparison}.
+For this target, we define five levels of channel twins from multi-dimensional perspectives, as summarized in Table \ref{comparison}.